Everyday Mystery School

 We have seen how many of our friends were totally burnt out from living in systems of covert and overt oppression.
 But then become revitalized through renewing a connection to nature, to spirit, and to their ancestors.
 It is most definitely possible to become filled with your own life force and personal power, more in touch with your own intuition, more attuned to the magic in the everyday.

 We look forward to welcoming new friends, as fellow teachers and students on this path, and hope to see you soon in one of our circles.

-Alissa is a constellations facilitator, a design thinking consultant, and founder of the Everyday Mystery School.
-She offers coaching for personal and professional growth, and for finding clear next steps on a path of meaning and purpose.
+Alissa is a Family and Systemic Constellations Facilitator and founder of the Everyday Mystery School.
+She offers Systemic Coaching for personal and professional transformation for finding clear next steps on a path of meaning and purpose.

 The long version: